 |On-Site Compliance Checklist Relative to Enrolled Non-Immigrant Students

 ACCET documents to be completed or used as reference by the Management Specialist and Curriculum Content Specialist during the on-site evaluation visit will be provided by the Commission Representative.
 Documents are also available on the ACCET website under the Documents & Forms tab.

 Post Visit Evaluation

-In order to assist the Commission in its on-going assessment and improvement of ACCET standards, policies, and practices, ACCET asks that all evaluators complete the following survey Post Evaluation Questionnaire for ACCET Team Members to provide an assessment of the performance/abilities of the other team members and the Commission Representative on the on-site evaluation visit.
+In order to assist the Commission in its ongoing assessment and improvement of ACCET standards, policies, and practices, ACCET asks that all team members complete a post-visit evaluation survey to provide an assessment of the performance/abilities of the other team members and the Commission Representative on the on-site evaluation visit.